Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: Introduction

-where $\mathcal{K}_m(A,{\bm b}) :=\mathrm{span}\{{\bm b}, A{\bm b},\ldots, A^{m-1}{\bm b}\}$ denotes the Krylov subspace of dimension $m$ generated by $A$ and ${\bm b}$ ~(see~\cite{MIADBS,BJKSS,AFBCG}).
-A suitable choice of the initial vectors ${\bm x}^{(i)}_{0}$ (for example, ${\bm x}^{(i)}_{0}=0$) can enable us to compute only one Krylov basis for the solution of the whole sequence~(\ref{eq1.1}), reducing significantly both storage and algorithmic costs~\cite{BJKSS,AFBCG}.
-This approach has been proved effective to handle realistic numerical simulations, such as QCD, PageRank and multi-frequency elastic wave propagation problems~\cite{AKSTB,GWYCWXQJ,Baumann18}.
+where we denote by $\mathcal{K}_m(A,{\bm b}) :=\mathrm{span}\{{\bm b}, A{\bm b},\ldots, A^{m-1}{\bm b}\}$ the Krylov subspace of dimension $m$ generated by $A$ and ${\bm b}$ ~(see~\cite{MIADBS,BJKSS,AFBCG}).
+By a suitable choice of the initial vectors ${\bm x}^{(i)}_{0}$, for example take ${\bm x}^{(i)}_{0}=0$, the solution of systems~(\ref{eq1.1}) requires a single Krylov basis~\cite{BJKSS,AFBCG}.
+This approach has shown to effectively reduce storage and algorithmic costs in the analysis of realistic QCD, PageRank and multi-frequency elastic wave propagation problems~\cite{AKSTB,GWYCWXQJ,Baumann18}.

-Over the last two decades, a plethora of Krylov subspace algorithms have been proposed for solving multi-shifted non-Hermitian linear systems.
-Some of these techniques were developed upon the well-known Arnoldi procedure, such as the restarted shifted generalized minimum residual (GMRES) method~\cite{AFUG,DDRBMW, GGRG,KMSDBS,KMST,Jing2017}, the restarted shifted full orthogonalization method (FOM)~\cite{VSRF,YFJTZH,JFYGJY} and the restarted shifted Hessenberg method \cite{XMGTZHG}.
-The cost of applying these method increases with the iterations count and it may sometimes become prohibitively large for solving large practical problems.
-Cost considerations have motivated the development of algorithms built upon short-term vector recurrences with a constant cost per iteration, like the Bi-Lanczos procedure \cite[pp. 229-233]{YSaadI} or the $A$-biorthogonalization procedure \cite[pp. 40-45]{TSEX}).
-Shifted generalizations of the quasi-minimal residual (QMR) method, the transpose-free QMR (TFQMR) method~\cite{RWFS}, the induced dimension reduction (IDR($s$)) method~\cite{LDTSSLZ,MBMBG} and its QMR variant~\cite{MBGGLG}, the biconjugate gradient (BiCG) method and its stabilized and generalized product-type variants BiCGStab (BiCGStab($\ell$) and GPBiCG)~\cite{BJKSS,AFBCG,MDRMA}, the biconjugate residual (BiCR) method and its stabilized variant (BiCRSTAB)~\cite{XMGTZHJ} are relevant examples in this class.
-Recycling extensions of the BiCG method and of the BiCGSTAB method have been successfully employed for solving multi-shifted non-Hermitian linear systems from model reduction applications~\cite{KAESS,KAPBES}.
-Although the emphasis of this paper is not on these variants, we still like to mention them to show the huge trend of development in the field.
+Over the last two decades, several shift-invariant Krylov subspace algorithms have been proposed for solving multi-shifted linear systems with general non-Hermitian coefficient matrices.
+Shifted extensions of the restarted generalized minimum residual (GMRES) method~\cite{AFUG,DDRBMW,GGRG,KMSDBS,KMST,Jing2017}, the restarted full orthogonalization (FOM) method~\cite{VSRF,YFJTZH,JFYGJY} and the restarted Hessenberg method \cite{XMGTZHG} are some relevant examples built upon the well-known Arnoldi procedure.
+On the other hand, shifted versions of the quasi-minimal residual (QMR) method and its transpose-free variant (TFQMR)~\cite{RWFS}, the induced dimension reduction (IDR($s$)) ~\cite{LDTSSLZ,MBMBG} and its QMR form~\cite{MBGGLG}, the biconjugate gradient (BiCG) method and its stabilized and generalized product-type extensions (BiCGStab, BiCGStab($\ell$) and GPBiCG)~\cite{BJKSS,AFBCG,MDRMA}, the biconjugate residual (BiCR) method and its stabilized form (BiCRSTAB)~\cite{XMGTZHJ} are built upon short-term vector recurrences such as the Bi-Lanczos~\cite[pp. 229-233]{YSaadI} and the $A$-biorthogonalization~\cite[pp. 40-42]{TSEX} procedures.
+In~\cite{KAESS,KAPBES}, recycling variants of BiCG and BiCGSTAB have been applied to the solution of multi-shifted non-Hermitian linear systems arising in model reduction applications.